fireundubh/playwithfire/pyro.md

 - **Convenient** &mdash; Pyro is an all-in-one tool for compiling Papyrus scripts, packaging BSA and BA2 archives, and zipping mods for distribution.
 - **Fast** &mdash; Pyro uses a parallelized incremental build system to batch compile only scripts that you've changed.
-- **Powerful** &mdash; Pyro can be extended through import and build hooks, as well as integrated as an external tool into any IDE and CI/CD workflow.
+- **Powerful** &mdash; Pyro can be extended through import and build events, and integrated into any IDE and CI/CD workflow.

 # Contents